 Üç tekerlekli bisikletin yanında, Nissan İngiliz Spor Enstitüsüne atletlerin yarışların başında ısınmak için kullandığı tekerlekli sandalyeler için yeni bir tekerlek üretme konusunda da yardımcı oldu.
 Otomobil firması aynı zamanda tekerlekli sandalye kullanan atletlerin eldivenlerindeki materyalleri sağlama konusunda ve tekerlekli sandalye tekerleri için en iyi kavrama testlerini seçme konusunda da yardımcı oluyor.

-Gallery: Nissan titanium üç tekerlekli bisiklet
+Galeri: Nissan titanium üç tekerlekli bisiklet

 NISSAN CREATES CUTTING EDGE TITANIUM TRIKE FOR THREE-TIME PARALYMPIC GOLD MEDALLIST DAVID STONE MBE